BaoWoW123/Info-Site/README.md

 # Info-Site

-A basic informational site using strictly vanilla JavaScript with Node.js.
+A basic informational site using strictly vanilla JavaScript with Node.js and Express.